Entanglement scaling for $\lambda\phi_2^4$: Conclusion

 \section{Conclusion}

 A critical QFT is something special.
 Like with any QFT the regulated model becomes UV critical as the cut-off is taken to infinity, but there is also an IR criticality due to the continuum phase transition.
 It thus has a sort of double criticality, each with a different CFT description.
 In this work we have shown how, in the case of $\lambda \phi^4_2$, this feature allows for a double scaling analysis, giving rise to collapse plots for the different QFT observables, encapsulating both scaling behaviors in one go.
-In particular we have employed tensor network simulations, for which the hierarchy between the IR and UV cut-off is set by the entanglement gap $\delta$.
-But we stress that our approach is more general, in the sense that it can be applied to any method that is confronted with both types of scaling, e.g. for Monte-Carlo lattice simulations where the IR/UV hierarchy is set by the number of lattice points.
-To the best of our knowledge this double scaling approach has not been used in aforementioned contexts.
+We stress that our approach is general, in the sense that it can be applied to any method that is confronted with both types of scaling, and is not limited to tensor network based methods.
 Furthermore, the double scaling approach is not restricted to $D=2$ space-time dimensions or zero temperature.
 In particular it would be interesting to explore the double scaling also for $D>2$ QFTs that exhibit a purported continuous phase transition, e.g. for Monte-Carlo simulations of the finite temperature chiral symmetry breaking transition for $N_f=2$ massless QCD.